-Have you ever thought about how we use language on a daily basis and how language varies from person to person?
-Are you interested in the development of the English Language?
-If so, this course will give you a fascinating insight into the language we tend to take for granted.
-The range of topics for study include: textual variations and representations, language and the individual, child language acquisition, and language change from 1600 to the present day.
+Have you ever thought about how we use language on a daily basis and how language varies from person to person and place to place?
+If so, this course will give you a fascinating insight into the language we tend to take for granted; it is an exciting and thought-provoking course that will allow you to discover more about language use in the world around you.

 Students are required to purchase their own texts (when required) and provide their own stationery.

 The Academy will not charge for books, materials, equipment and instruction in connection with the National Curriculum or Statutory Religious Education taught at school, except where parents have indicated in advance their wish to purchase the product.

 Exam Charging Policy:

 – Students with less than 85% attendance may, under the discretion of the Sixth Form Office, be asked to pay for their exam entry.

 – Exam resits that are made at the request of the post 16 students will be charged at full price.